kushal1989/BookWish-Connecting-Donors-and-Readers/README.md

 All one has to do is sign up on the website, add their contact details and add a book for donation along with its details.
 One can also view all the books currently available for donation, branch and year wise.
 Also, in case a book is no longer available for donation, one can simply delete the uploaded book.
 In addition to this, one can directly search for a book they wish to acquire.

-## *Website Link:*
-The website has been successfully hosted and can be accessed using the link: https://bookme-5ee26.web.app

 ## *Work Done:*
 The website implements the following requirements: